-The CAISO also developedincludes a proposal for a minimum state of charge requirement, which will ensure that on critical days, storage resources providing RA capacity are sufficiently charged in the real-time market to meet day-ahead discharge schedules when storage resources are needed to meet the evening net-load peak.
+The CAISO also includes a proposal for a minimum state of charge requirement, which will ensure that on critical days, storage resources providing RA capacity are sufficiently charged in the real-time market to meet day-ahead discharge schedules when storage resources are needed to meet the evening net-load peak.

-Finally, the CAISO is adding an element to its local capacity technical study criteria to capture local area energy sufficiency needs and expanding its backstop capacity procurement authority to fulfillfill any identified uncured local area energy sufficiency deficiencies in meeting that new criterion.
+Finally, the CAISO is adding an element to its local capacity technical study criteria to capture local area energy sufficiency needs and expanding its backstop capacity procurement authority to fill any identified uncured deficiencies in meeting that new criterion.